What is the CCYB Travel Program?

 Practices: November 5, 2018 - End of Playoffs

-3 Preseason Tournament: Friday - Sunday after Thanksgiving
+3 Preseason Tournament: Friday - Sunday before Thanksgiving

 12 Sunday Metrowest League: December 2018 - February 2019

 6 Saturday non-league games: December 2018 - February 2019

 MetroWest Playoffs: March 1 - 14, 2019 (through 22 if we qualify for MA State Finals)

 Total Games: 21 + Playoffs